Just a couple shots of potato vodka short of a Russian Nuclear Safety Officer

 3) John Wayne, especially in the years following WWII, was certainly a conservative (though he did support a number of strongly liberal causes that earned him widespread scorn from conservatives).
 He was often called a 'superpatriot,' and he said a number of things that could be interpreted as bigoted or even racist (However, if you read his comments in context, you can see that he was actually forward thinking for his time, though far, far short of 'liberal.') and I can see why somebody who hadn't done his research would have thought The Duke might have said something like the bit above.
 But again, lazy thinking here.
 John Wayne was married three times, to three different Hispanic women.
 That's right, Hispanic.
 His last wife, his widow Pilar, was Peruvian and spoke Spanish as her native tongue, and Wayne spent considerable time in Central and South America.
 I find it fairly difficult to believe, whatever the man's other failings, that he would have been offended by multiple language options on a voicemail system.
 So, when the Scout Master adds the comment "I'm with the Duke!"
 I have to wonder if that means he's hot for Spanish speaking foreign Latinas.
 Not that there's anything wrong with that, but I'm just asking here.

-4) John Wayne, born Marion Robert Wayne (later changed to Marion Micheal Wayne), was of Scots/Irish decent.
+4) John Wayne, born Marion Robert Wayne Morrison (later changed to Marion Micheal Morrison), was of Scots/Irish decent.
 As am I. As are a number of white Americans.
 In fact, and here's the funny thing, a fairly large number of white Americans are the decedents of non-English speaking Scotish, Irish, Dutch, Italian, German (need I go on here?) immigrants.
 And I suspect the same is true of the picture's creator (though I don't know that for sure, he might be Native American.
 This is unlikely I'd say, considering the subject matter, but certainly possible).
 Pretty funny to me how, now, the English-speaking decedents of non-English speaking immigrants have so little regard for people who speak a language other than their own.
 Sad, really.

 Voicemail is the bane of my existence (next to Wal-Mart that is), but for crying out loud are we really such bigoted assholes that it is necessary to fake-up crap like the above and mail it around the internet?